fickya1987/air-quality-data-analysis-dicoding/README.md

 Access the dashboard in your web browser at `http://localhost:8501`.

 ## Data Sources
-The project uses air quality data from Belajar Analisis Data dengan Python's Final Project from Dicoding (https://drive.google.com/file/d/1RhU3gJlkteaAQfyn9XOVAz7a5o1-etgr/view).
+The project uses air quality data from ![Belajar Analisis Data dengan Python's Final Project offered by Dicoding] (https://drive.google.com/file/d/1RhU3gJlkteaAQfyn9XOVAz7a5o1-etgr/view).

 ## Exploratory Data Analysis
 Summarize key findings and insights from the EDA process.